Chronicle of a Place

 Jenny Brockmann // January-February, 2014

-Berlin based artist Jenny Brockmann will arrive in Tel Aviv during January for a month long stay as a guest of ArtPort – a center for young art that promotes art in the public space.
+Berlin-based artist Jenny Brockmann will arrive in Tel Aviv in January for a month-long stay as a guest of ArtPort, a center for young art that promotes art in public spaces.

-Tel Aviv-Jaffa is the third station in the framework of a research-based, time and site specific performance in which Brockmann has been engaged over the last year, preceded by two autonomous projects in Istanbul and New York.
-Naturally, each station summons a different narrative driven first and foremost by the corresponding concepts of time and place.
+Tel Aviv-Jaffa is the third location in the framework of a research-based, time- and site-specific performance Brockmann has been engaged with over the last year, preceded by two autonomous projects in Istanbul and New York.
+Naturally, each location summons a different narrative driven first and foremost by the corresponding concepts of time and place.

-Brockmann sets off from an anthropological passion and curiosity that seek to look, blend into, and discover, and eventually translate the unmediated experience into texts, images, and drawings.
-For that purpose, Brockmann immerses herself in the new place, and using a system of activities that take place in the public space and delimited by time, she carefully unearths a poetic archeology of the place.
-A research of this kind, which assimilates itself in the public space, is perceived as a surgical action that endeavors to decode the place’s DNA.
-The action is accompanied by documentation/drawing that is transmitted in the first person and in real-time, and offers an external perspective that manifests an objective and reflective reaction.
-The multitude of emotional and visual reactions is accumulated into a „pile“ of raw materials and fragmentary documentation of the place, which their exhibition en masse at the end of the research may bring about a reformulation of the narrative that shapes the identity of a place.
+Brockmann sets off from an anthropological passion and curiosity that seeks to look, blend into, discover, and eventually translate her unmediated experience into texts, images, and drawings.
+To that end, Brockmann immerses herself in the new place, and using a system of activities that take place in public space and delimited by time, she carefully unearths a poetic archeology.
+Research of this kind, which assimilates itself in the public space, is perceived as a surgical action that endeavors to decode the place’s DNA.
+The action is accompanied by documentation/drawing that is transmitted in the first person and in real-time, and offers an external perspective that manifests in an objective and reflective reaction.
+The multitude of emotional and visual reactions is accumulated into a „pile“ of raw materials and fragmentary documentation of the place.
+Their exhibition en masse at the end of the research may bring about a reformulation of the narrative that shapes the identity of a place.

 In order to define the boundaries of her action in the public space, Brockmann delineates on a topographic map of Jaffa a real-fictitious route in the shape of a Fibonacci spiral.
 This is one of the most perfect and aesthetic shapes in nature, which can be found in shells and conches, pinecones, and sunflowers.

-The route begins in the studio, where the artist is staying in Jaffa (on Ben Zvi Road), from which the 11 km-long spiral line meanders through the streets of Jaffa, crossing the old city and its surrounding neighborhoods.
-Fibonacci spiral plays a key part in understating Brockmann’s action, not only in its aesthetic sense, but also conceptually – the marking of the spiral line demarcates a range, a „place“ that has a starting point and an end point, departure and return.
-The zoom-in on a specified perimeter of operation, allows her to formulate the meaning of the term „place“ as a human, social, cultural, anthropological, and philosophical phenomenon.
+The route begins in the studio, where the artist is staying in Jaffa (on Ben Zvi Road).
+From there, the 11 km-long spiral line meanders through the streets of Jaffa, crossing the old city and its surrounding neighborhoods.
+The Fibonacci spiral plays a key part in understanding Brockmann’s action, not only in its aesthetic sense, but also conceptually – the marking of the spiral line demarcates a range, a „place“ that has a starting point and endpoint, departure and return.
+The focus on a designated zone allows her to formulate the meaning of the term „place“ as a human, social, cultural, anthropological, and philosophical phenomenon.

-At the heart of the anthropological experiment stands a consciousness that observes and absorbs the everyday existence – both concrete and abstract – of the place and in response pours out its impressions and experiences.
+At the heart of the anthropological experiment is a consciousness that observes and absorbs the everyday existence – both concrete and abstract – of the place and in response pours out impressions and experiences.
 Input and output.
 In and out.
-Faces, voices, language, memories etched in the place, faith, emotions, light, color, smells, temperature, architecture, and geography.
-The performance in the public space follows a structured methodology and pattern of activities, some of which are predetermined and others are coincidental and unpredictable.
+Faces, voices, language, and memories are etched in the place, as well as faith, emotions, light, color, smells, temperature, architecture, and geography.
+The performance in the public space follows a structured methodology and pattern of activities, some of which are predetermined, others that are coincidental and unpredictable.

-Nine stations were marked in advance along the spiral route, in each the artist will stay for 3 hours, during which she will keep a journal, read, draw, talk to passersby, and gather findings, evidences, and different indexes that represent the nature of the place.
-Brockmann walks from one point to another like a portable laboratory of a scientific-cultural-sociological experiment.
-In order to achieve accurate findings, she is assisted by analogue and digital devices that measure objective environmental data, such as a distance-measuring device, test tubes, portable weather station, and a camera.
-The data she collects is translated into quick real-time drawings, maps, photographs, videos, and more.
-The devices represent the analytic and concrete information of the experiment, whereas the drawings, photographs, body gestures, and other activities that transpire as a result of a random encounter with a place, represent a subjective, emotional, and intuitive experience.
+Nine locations were marked in advance along the spiral route.
+In each the artist will stay for 3 hours, during which time she will keep a journal, read, draw, talk to passersby, and gather findings, evidence, and different indices that represent the nature of the place.
+Brockmann walks from one point to another like the portable laboratory of a scientific-cultural-sociological experiment.
+In order to achieve accurate findings, she is assisted by analogue and digital tools that measure objective environmental data, such as a distance-measuring devices, test tubes, a portable weather station, and a camera.
+The data she collects is translated into cursory real-time drawings, maps, photographs, videos, and more.
+The devices represent the analytic and concrete information of the experiment, whereas the drawings, photographs, body gestures, and other activities that transpire as a result of a random encounter with the place represent a subjective, emotional, and intuitive experience.

-In 1991 the magazine „Alpayim“ published an essay by anthropologist and poet Zali Gurevitch and sociology and anthropology professor Gideon Aran, entitled About the Place – Israeli Anthropology.
-The two maintained that a Jewish cultural system has an inherent ambivalence towards the place.
+In 1991 the magazine Alpayim published an essay by anthropologist and poet Zali Gurevitch and sociology and anthropology professor Gideon Aran entitled About the Place – Israeli Anthropology.
+The two maintained that a Jewish cultural system has an inherent ambivalence towards “place.”
 On the one hand, yearning for the Place, the impetus to arrive there and become a part of it.
-On the other hand, the realization of the aspiration leads to a state of discontent, which brings about a yearning to leave the Place.
-This contradictory yearning creates a circular, never ending, system.
+On the other hand, the realization that the aspiration leads to a state of discontent, which brings about a yearning to leave the Place.
+This contradictory yearning creates a circular, never-ending system.